Vintage Roadside

 Roadside Peek: one of the most interesting sites on the web.
 Content is updated frequently and photos are great.

-Roadside Architecture: great collection of images across the U.S. featuring roadside giants, diners, motels, etc.
+Roadside Architecture: priceless collection of images from across the U.S. featuring roadside giants, diners, motels, neon signs, etc.

 Society for Commercial Archaeology: Established in 1977, the SCA is the oldest national organization devoted to the buildings, artifacts, structures, signs, and symbols of the 20th-century commercial landscape.